mrl-amrl/preimutils/README.md

 ## Crop from point
-Some time you label your images but you need the pure images for instance for training haarcascade method with OpenCV or training simple convolutional neural network this function crop images with their bbox and seprating to their related object name.
+Some time you label your images but you need the pure images for instance for training haarcascade method with OpenCV or training simple convolutional neural network this function crop images with their bbox and separating to their related object name.

 ### How to use in code
 ```python